-Each student has the right to ask the class teacher why a particular mark was awarded for a specific assessment task.
-If the student is dissatisfied with the response given, the Head Teacher of the subject involved should be consulted.
+Each student may ask the class teacher why a particular mark was awarded for a specific assessment task.
+If the student is dissatisfied with the response given, the Head Teacher of the subject involved may be consulted.

 Disputes over an individual task must be resolved with the Head Teacher as soon as possible.